jamescarr/mongodb-elasticsearch-spike/readme.md

 mongorestore -d enron dump/enron-mail
 ```

-And as always, running npm install from the root of the project will
+And as always, running npm install from the root of this project will
-install all the dependencies.
+install all the dependencies needed to run it.

-Startup elastic search
+Startup elastic search.
+You also already have mongodb running, don't you?

 ## Running It
 First run